 - Current copy of your water bill

 - Completed and signed W-9.
 Rebates of $600 or more may be considered taxable income by the IRS/State

-6. Once the water district receives your application materials, water district staff will review the information and contact you for any additional follow-up.
+6. Once the district receives your application materials, District staff will review the information and contact you for any additional follow-up.
 If you have been waitlisted, we will let you know.
 The District will contact you only if funds for your project have become available.

 5. If funding is available for your project, when all information is complete and you have provided sufficient information to the District that your project qualifies for the landscape conversion rebate and/or irrigation hardware rebate, the District will provide you with a written Notice to Proceed.
 You can begin your landscape conversion project and/or irrigation hardware upgrades once you have received a written Notice to Proceed.

 6. Remove approved high water use landscape (i.e.irrigated turf or functional swimming pool) and install your project according to the program terms and conditions.
 If removing an existing swimming pool, all local building codes or permitting requirements must be met.
 Contact your local planning or building department for specifics.